DO YOU HAVE A REPTILE CONCERN?

 The primary complaints revolve around ophidiophobia, the fear of snakes, which many people have.
-All fears aside, snakes can pose a potential danger; most people can’t tell the difference between a poisonous and non-poisonous snake.
+All fears aside, These creatures can pose a potential danger; most people can’t tell the difference between a poisonous and non-poisonous reptile.
 It is best to be cautious around all snakes.
-Snakes inhabit many ecological niches and often reside around man-made structures for warmth.
+They inhabit many ecological niches and often reside around man-made structures for warmth.
 They’ll get into pools, screened porches, and oftentimes, the home itself.
-Snakes don’t need much space to enter a home, which can make snake exclusion installation essential.
+Snakes don’t need much space to enter a home, which can make reptile exclusion installation essential.

 HOW DO WE GET RID OF SNAKES?